 Despite high mortality rates, the kokanee population at Porcupine Reservoir was considered to be overabundant based on estimated densities and length distributions of spawning fish.
 M cerebralis did not appear to have significant effect on the abundance of the kokanee population but we were unable to determine whether or not the parasite was a source of direct mortality because of other potential sources of mortality.

 Butts, Arthur E., "Effects of Myxobolus cerebralis on the Population Dynamics of Kokanee in Porcupine Reservoir, Utah" (2002).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 4436.